tethys-json/tethys/README.md

 """{"bar":{"seq":[1,2,3]}}""".jsonAs[Foo] //Foo reader auto derived
 ```

-In complex cases you could provide some additional information to `jsonWriter` and `jsonReader` methods
+In complex cases you could provide some additional information to `jsonWriter` and `jsonReader` functions

 ```scala
 import tethys._